joshhhyy/gas/README.md

 - Slack API integration - use Ajax, not httparty (get username, avatar, teams, online status, slackbot DM).
 - Twitter API integration (get handle, followers, following, avatar).
 - Improved code-snippet entry functionality on posts.
+- Profile page styling.
+- Search bar and button styling (mobile-friendly - break to display:block).
+- All pages - avatars should be clickable links (eg on class index, to class; on class view, to user profile).
 - Improved visual design and styling.
 - GAS logo/branding.
 - Selective use of GA fonts (eg, nav bar only?)